-Project Goals: The purpose of this project provides for a breakwater 8,000 feet long; 11 ice piers; and an inner navigation channel and turning basin.
+• Project Goals: The purpose of this project provides for a breakwater 8,000 feet long; 11 ice piers; and an inner navigation channel and turning basin.

-FY15 & 16 funding capability (\$45,000) identified to monitor and inspect the breakwater.
+FY17 funding to be used (\$45,000) to monitor and inspect the historic breakwater.